 |Point-and-Click Adventure.
 Phoney Bone gets the Bone cousins tossed out of town.
 A locust swarm causes them to get lost in a new land.|

 |Poker Game.
 Telltale's first casual poker game features Harry Weinhead, Boris Krinkle, Theodore Dudebrough, and Grandma Shakey.|

 |Announced in 2006 and cancelled in 2009.
 An adaptation of the third, and possibly part or all of the fourth, Bone comic volume.|

 |Announced in 2015 and cancelled with the majority studio closure in 2018, the challenges of the Forrester clan were to continue.|

 |Announced by Telltale in 2011 and cancelled in 2013.
-The Odd Gentlemen's episodic King's Quest was released from 2015 to 2016.|
+The concept became reality in an episodic game by The Odd Gentlemen in 2015.|

-|Announced and cancelled in 2018 with the majority studio closure.
+|Revealed and cancelled in 2018 with the majority studio closure.
 Netflix is looking for another studio to develop the game.|

 |Announced in 2015 as a game and TV series, and cancelled with the majority studio closure in 2018, the game was to affect the TV show.|